the PLANT A TREE PROJECT HAS BEEN CONCLUDED.

 Trees absorb CO2 from the air and convert it into oxygen and plant material through photosynthesis.
 This process involves plant cells converting

-carbon from solid carbon dioxide into sugars (the carbohydrates glucose and starch) that is stored within leaves, stems, trunks, branches and roots to contribute to tree growth.
+carbon from solid carbon dioxide into sugars (the carbohydrates glucose and starch), which is stored within leaves, stems, trunks, branches and roots to contribute to tree growth.

-Oxygen is released into the atmosphere as a by-product of photosynthesis, on which animal survival depends.
+Oxygen is released into the atmosphere as a by-product of photosynthesis, on which the survival of animals depends.

 Trees have evolved over millions of years to perfect this process of photosynthesis.
 It is easy to plant trees on a large scale and increase the total amount of CO2 we can absorb.